robbintt/outlines/references/rust_plan.md

 > rustup is a toolchain multiplexer.
 It installs and manages many Rust toolchains and presents them all through a single set of tools installed to ~/.cargo/bin.
 The rustc and cargo installed to ~/.cargo/bin are proxies that delegate to the real toolchain. rustup then provides mechanisms to easily change the active toolchain by reconfiguring the behavior of the proxies.

+### The Book

+Some random notes.

+- Chapter 2

+> Switching from an `expect` call to a `match` expression is how you generally move from crashing on an error to handling the error.
+Remember that `parse` returns a `Result` type and Result is an enum that has the variants `Ok` or `Err`.
+We’re using a `match` expression here, as we did with the `Ordering` result of the `cmp` method.

+> --- snip ---

+> If `parse` is not able to turn the string into a number, it will return an `Err` value that contains more information about the error.
+The `Err` value does not match the `Ok(num)` pattern in the first `match` arm, but it does match the `Err(_)` pattern in the second arm.
+The underscore, `_`, is a catchall value; in this example, we’re saying we want to match all `Err` values, no matter what information they have inside them.
+So the program will execute the second arm’s code, `continue`, which tells the program to go to the next iteration of the `loop` and ask for another guess.
+So effectively, the program ignores all errors that `parse` might encounter!

 ### Cargo